Greater disclosure + more clarity + more accuracy = More transparency

 That’s the simple formula.
 But what does it mean for an organization to be more transparent and how to build up a transparent communication with your stakeholders?

-Transparency brings light onto the work you are doing.
+Transparency brings light to the work you are doing.
 Therefore, if you are doing good work — manage the forests ecologically and socially responsible, as well as profitable — everyone can see the results.

-However, everyone can also see if you are not performing, whether with good or bad intention.
+However, everyone can also see if you are not performing, whether with good or bad intentions.
 Once the trust is broken, there’s almost no amount of transparency that will help us to remedy our reputation damage.